 Days 3 to 5 – Exploring the Delta

 We are joined by an English speaking specialist for three days of bird watching, mostly by boat.
-Likely sightings amongst those too numerous to mention are bittern, squacco heron, glossy ibis and perhaps even the rare great white pelican.
+Likely sightings amongst those too numerous to mention are bittern, squacco heron, egret, glossy ibis, white tailed eagle and both white and Dalmatian pelican.
 There is absolutely no requirement for prior knowledge of ornithology – just sit back, relax and enjoy the beautiful unspoilt delta scenery.

 Day 7 – Annual Shepherds’ Festival

-We visit a most unusual former narrow gauge forestry line on two levels which were once linked by rope worked incline.
+Visit a most unusual former narrow gauge forestry railway line on two levels which were once linked by rope worked incline.
 The line is only very rarely operated but we have chartered a steam train on both levels.
 Lunch included in Comandau.
-We continue by road to Zarneşti in the foothills of the Piatra Crailui Mountains.

 Day 11 – Across the Carpathians by Rail

-After a leisurely morning, we transfer by road to Braşov to catch the main line train to Bucharest.
+After a leisurely morning, we catch the main line train to Bucharest.
 Our scenic route takes us across the mountains through the ski resorts of Predeal and Sinaia.

 Day 12 – Bucharest to London